 The course is delivered in a web-based format.
-Course materials, related to lecture notes AZ, assignments, recommended readings, and supplementary materials, are posted on Canvas.
-The students are responsible to actively participate in the course by regularly logging in on Canvas, reading the posted materials, and completing the assignments in a timely manner.
-Canvas is the main medium for communication between the students in the course and the instructor.
+All course materials, related to lecture notes, assignments, recommended readings, and supplementary materials, will be posted on Canvas.
+In web-based courses, the students are responsible to actively participate in the course by regularly logging in on Canvas, reading the posted materials, and completing the assignments in a timely manner.

-Examination: There is one midterm examination and one final examination.
+Examination: There is one midterm examination, and one final examination.
 The dates of each examination are indicated in the Course Outline below.
-Failure to take the exams on the due dates, without prior approval by the course instructor, will result in zero marks.
+Failure to take the exams on the due dates, without prior approval, will result in zero marks.
 Prior approval could be granted only under acceptable circumstances.